heimlich1024/OD_CopyPasteExternal/README.md

 Reload the plugins in substance painter, which will give you a PasteExt button.
 Only import is working, as exporting is irrelevant (there are no model changes within Painter).
 Currently only windows is supported, however, doing the same implementation for OSX shouldn't be hard.

+### Maxon Cinema 4D

+Copy the plugins into the scripts folder and they should show up under the python menu.
+You might have to manually run them the first time.
+This current implementation is a holdover until the proper C4D C implementation can be finished.
+It currently only supports Points, Polygons and UV's and brings up the OBJ requester on "PasteFromExternal"

 # FAQ
 * How do I report an issue ?